aws/aws-emr-containers-best-practices/content/troubleshooting/docs/reverse-proxy-sparkui.md

 There are 3 Steps to set up in EKS:

-1. Create a SparkUI reverse proxy and an ALB first.
+1.Create a SparkUI reverse proxy and an ALB first.

-The sample yaml file is in the [Appendix](#deployment.yaml).
+The sample yaml file is in the [Appendix](#deploymentyaml).
 Make sure the EMR on EKS namespace at line #25 is updated by your namespace:
 ```bash
 kubectl apply -f deployment.yaml
 ```